 A number of the Venus probes were actually flybys on the way to other destinations, such as Vega on its way to Halley's Comet (which dropped the aforementioned balloons), Galileo on its way to Jupiter, Cassini on its way to Saturn and MESSENGER on its way to Mercury.

 In May of 2010, the Japanese space agency launched Akatsuki, intended to orbit and explore Venus.
 On December 7 of the same year, it arrived at Venus, but due to a failure in its rocket motor system, it did not successfully enter orbit.
-It is currently in orbit around the sun, and will make another flyby of Venus in 2015.
-In spite of apparent damage to the rocket motor system, mission scientists are still hoping to find a way to put it into orbit at that time.
+After circling the sun for five years, in December of 2015 engineers were able to use the attitude control thrusters to place it into an alternate elliptical orbit around the planet.
+Akatsuki is also known as Venus Climate Orbiter, and is studying stratification of the atmosphere, atmospheric dynamics and cloud physics.
+It is currently in an extended observation phase of its mission.

 Intriguingly, the extreme heat, crushingly dense atmosphere, clouds of sulfuric acid and sulfur dioxide immediately bring to mind the Lake of Fire mentioned in Revelation.
 I used to wonder if this was more than just a coincidence.
 Today, however, astronomers know of extrasolar planets that make Venus look like a cool paradise.
 So we probably haven't yet really discovered where the place of eternal judgment lies.